gfarnadi/gfarnadi.github.io/courses/ML/project.md

 ## Grading Scheme
 ### Project Report (30%)
 - Clarity/Relevance of problem statement and description of approach: 10%
-- Discussion of relationship to previous work and references: 5%
+- Discussion of relationship to previous work and references: 4%
 - Design and execution of experiments: 10%
 - Figures/Tables/Writing: easily readable, properly labeled, informative: 5%
+- Indiviual report: 1%

 ### Project Presentation (10%)
 - Clarity of presentation: 10%